Last updated on June 1, 2018.

-Dive into Angular's core concepts and hot topics: Angular Labs, Angular Elements, Progressive Web Apps, Service Workers, AoT Compilation, UI Libraries and more.
+Dive into Angular's core concepts and hot topics: Angular Elements, Angular Ivy, Angular HttpClient, Progressive Web Apps, Service Workers, UI Libraries, etc.

 Whether you're currently using Angular or not, if you're doing any kind of frontend development these days, you've no doubt heard about this framework.
 One of the most popular frameworks around, Angular is a TypeScript-based, open-source library for web application development.
 The Angular ecosystem is huge; there are a ton of tutorials, resources and sites that cover everything from the basics to the cutting-edge of Angular.
 It can be exhausting to keep up with them all and determine what's worth your time, so we've done the hard work for you.
 This page collects the best resources we could find, and provides a comprehensive resource for newcomers and seasoned Angular developers alike.